 - Go to Virus & threat protection > Click on Manage settings.

-- Next, you’ll need to simply turn off the Real-time protection toggle.
+- Next, you’ll need to turn off the Real-time protection toggle.

 - If prompted, click on Yes to proceed further.

-- Additionally, you can also turn off cloud-delivered protection, Tamper protection if you want.
+- You can also turn off cloud-delivered protection, Tamper protection if you want.

 That’s it, guys.
 We assume this guide was helpful to you.
 For further queries, you can comment below.

 We were experiencing this on my kid’s computer, which is running Win11.
 When we tried to set the priority in Task Manager, that option did not appear in the right-click drop down menu.

 Did the location of that setting change in Win11?
 Or…upon thinking about it a bit, could this be because MY login is the administrator, and his login is just a user – would that hide certain settings from us?
 If that’s the case, I can fix it later when he’s not playing.